pikami/cosmium/README.md

 ### SSL Certificate

-By default, Cosmium runs on HTTP.
-However, if you provide an SSL certificate, it will use HTTPS.
-Most applications will require HTTPS, so you can specify paths to the SSL certificate and key (PEM format) using the `-Cert` and `-CertKey` arguments, respectively.
+By default, Cosmium uses a pre-generated SSL certificate.
+You can provide your own certificates by specifying paths to the SSL certificate and key (PEM format) using the `-Cert` and `-CertKey` arguments, respectively.

+To disable SSL and run Cosmium on HTTP instead, you can use the `-DisableTls` flag.
+However most applications will require HTTPS.

 ### Other Available Arguments